 After Campbell requested a Super Mario Birthday party I decided to make coordinating printables to make it easier and more memorable for him.
-I am selling these over in my Etsy store if you are looking to do the same!
+I sell similar items over in my Etsy store.
 Of course like usual, I also have a fun free party game for you to download too.

 I placed a table cloth over the buffet table and used sewing pins to attach the triangle Super Mario bunting around the edge of the table.
 You can print as many pages as you need to make your bunting longer.
 What’s funny is that my mum was horrified when I pulled out a table cloth and put it on without ironing it.
-Naturally I laughed and said… I don’t hzw looking at the photos, it’s all that I can see!
-Mums are always right aren’t they?!
+Naturally, I laughed and said… it won’t show in photos.
+And now it’s all that I can see!
+Mums are always right, aren’t they?!

 Okay, so time for my first hiccup… did you notice in the pictures that I spell my son’s name differently in some of the printables?!
 Yes, that’s right, I misspelt my son’s name on the table welcome sign (facepalm).
-So if you get one, be sure you spell your child’s name correctly, ha ha.
-This sign is an editable PDF.
+So if you find yourself editing party printables, be sure you spell your child’s name correctly, ha ha.

 Each year I buy the number of helium balloons based on the kid’s age.
 This year I bought 7, we took photos of Campbell with them as we do each year.
 And then placed them by the buffet table.
 One of the balloons was a gold foil star that I drew two eyes on to look like the Super Star graphic from the game.